Can You Shop at Costco without a Membership? Yes! Here are 5 Ways

 Buying Prescriptions at Costco without Membership

 Prescription drug sales, like alcohol, are highly regulated.
 And Costco and other membership stores must offer equal access and pricing for prescriptions to all consumers, regardless of membership status.
+This includes prescription eyeglasses and eye exams as well as hearing aids.

 So, you could let the door attendant know that you are a non-member who is picking up a prescription.
 That should get you in the door.

 And by the way, prescriptions at the Costco pharmacy are very inexpensive.
 Costco even has the cheapest flu shots for those without insurance (all insurance plans must now cover flu shots).
+You can buy immunizations at Costco without a membership.

 Alcohol and drugs?
 What could go wrong.